nghttp2/nghttp2/doc/nghttpx.1.rst

 .. describe:: (default mode)

-    Accept  HTTP/2,  SPDY  and HTTP/1.1  over  SSL/TLS.
-If
+    Accept HTTP/2, SPDY and HTTP/1.1 over SSL/TLS.  "no-tls"
-    :option:`--frontend-no-tls` is  used, accept HTTP/2  and HTTP/1.1.
+    keyword is used in  :option:`--frontend` option, accept HTTP/2 and HTTP/1.1  over  cleartext  TCP.
 The  incoming  HTTP/1.1 connection  can  be  upgraded  to  HTTP/2  through  HTTP Upgrade.

 .. option:: -s, --http2-proxy